Naitik2122/Realty-Ninja/README.md

 ## Key Features

-Accessible and Intuitive UI: The Realty Ninja project is built upon a visually appealing and user-friendly interface, making it easy for users to navigate and interact with the website.
+**Accessible and Intuitive UI:** The Realty Ninja project is built upon a visually appealing and user-friendly interface, making it easy for users to navigate and interact with the website.<br>
-Market Research and Evaluation: In order to ensure the best user experience, thorough market research was conducted to identify industry trends and evaluate similar real estate websites.
-This information was utilized to enhance the project's UI and UX, resulting in a 35% improvement in user interactivity.
+**Market Research and Evaluation:** In order to ensure the best user experience, thorough market research was conducted to identify industry trends and evaluate similar real estate websites.
+This information was utilized to enhance the project's UI and UX, resulting in a 35% improvement in user interactivity.<br>
-Property Search and Filtering: Realty Ninja provides users with a robust property search feature, allowing them to filter and find properties based on specific criteria such as location, price range, property type, and more.
-This functionality streamlines the property browsing process, making it more efficient for users.
+**Property Search and Filtering:** Realty Ninja provides users with a robust property search feature, allowing them to filter and find properties based on specific criteria such as location, price range, property type, and more.
+This functionality streamlines the property browsing process, making it more efficient for users. <br>
-Interactive Property Mapping: The website includes an interactive map feature that allows users to explore properties visually.
-This feature provides a comprehensive view of available properties in different locations, helping users make informed decisions.
+**Interactive Property Mapping:** The website includes an interactive map feature that allows users to explore properties visually.
+This feature provides a comprehensive view of available properties in different locations, helping users make informed decisions.<br>
-Detailed Property Listings: Realty Ninja provides detailed property listings that showcase important information such as property descriptions, specifications, high-quality images, and contact details for real estate agents.
-This comprehensive approach ensures that users have access to all the necessary information to make informed decisions.
+**Detailed Property Listings:** Realty Ninja provides detailed property listings that showcase important information such as property descriptions, specifications, high-quality images, and contact details for real estate agents.
+This comprehensive approach ensures that users have access to all the necessary information to make informed decisions.<br>

 ## Technologies Used

 **Figma:** Figma, a collaborative interface design tool, was utilized for designing the UI of Realty Ninja.
 This powerful tool allows for seamless collaboration between designers and developers, ensuring a smooth workflow. <br>
 **InVision:** InVision was used to create interactive prototypes and gather feedback from stakeholders.
-This tool helped visualize the user flow and allowed for effective communication during the development process.
+This tool helped visualize the user flow and allowed for effective communication during the development process.<br>

 ## Installation and Usage

 To use Realty Ninja, simply navigate to the [website](https://aksharpatel142844.invisionapp.com/console/share/D5ZFT83APMH/896012396) and start exploring properties using the intuitive user interface.
-No additional installation or setup is required as the website is hosted on a server and accessible through a web browser.
+No additional installation or setup is required as the website is hosted on a server and accessible through a web browser.<br>

 ## Contributing